 What are the steps to make pizza at home?

 Every night can be a good night to make homemade pizza!
 In our family, our kids are always asking for pizza.
 Who’s been there??
 But, often times, I find that I am “pizza’d out!”
 Ordering from the same old pizza places and getting less than stellar quality and ingredients can kind of bum a girl out.
-But, then I remember that this is Kitchen Easy Life and making a homemade pizza that’s tasty, healthy and suitable for both kids and adults alike is, well, easy!
+I then remember that this is Kitchen Easy Life and making a homemade pizza that’s tasty, healthy and suitable for both kids and adults alike is, well, easy!
 But, what are the steps to make pizza at home?

 Now, making pizza at home is not as easy as picking up the phone and dialing for delivery, but trust me, it is worth it!
 Making pizza at home is as easy as 1, 2, 3!